suddelty/twitter-age-restriction-bypass-userscript/README.md

 Tampermonkey userscript that reveals hidden or age-restricted media on Twitter by fetching it through the [fxtwitter](https://fxtwitter.com) API.
 When you encounter a tweet with blurred or blocked images/videos, the script automatically replaces the interstitial with the actual media.

+## Known Issues
+- Quote Tweets are broken.
+- Replies with hidden media are broken.

 ## Requirements

 - A userscript manager: [Tampermonkey](https://www.tampermonkey.net/)